novix-sa/Pyplan/docs/User Guide/Model.md

 Functions can be globally used in the entire model, and custom libraries can be created grouping functions inside a module for later export and import.

 ### Decision
-A decision node is meant to create a choice for the model user to decide.
+A decision node is meant to create a choice for the model user to decide about an option.
 Its definition syntax is:

+    result = selector(['A','B','C'],1)

 ### Index
 ### Button